rnd2110/unsupervised-cross-lingual-POS-tagging/README.md

 -  **pos_path**: the path of the projected annotations (as produced by `projection_handler.py`).
 It is a wildcard path in which the source language is be replaced by '#SOURCE_LANG#'.
 -  **prob_path**: the path of the probabilities of the projected annotations (as produced by `projection_handler.py`).
 It is a wildcard path in which the source language is be replaced by '#SOURCE_LANG#'.
 -  **pos_output_path**: the path of the output multi-source projected annotations
--  **prob_output_path**: the path of the output propabilities of the multi-source projected annotations
+-  **prob_output_path**: the path of the output probabilities of the multi-source projected annotations

 The script `training_data_generator.py` is responsible for generating the training data given the projected annotations and their weights.
 It relies on the the outputs produced by either `projection_handler.py` or `multi_source_projection.py`.
 The produced POS training file has one sentence per line, where each word is represented as *word_POS*, and empty tags are marked as \*\*\*.